ashvardanian/SimSIMD/README.md

 matrix1 = np.packbits(np.random.randint(2, size=(10_000, ndim)).astype(np.uint8))
 matrix2 = np.packbits(np.random.randint(2, size=(1_000, ndim)).astype(np.uint8))

-distances = simsimd.cdist(matrix1, matrix2,
+distances = numkong.cdist(matrix1, matrix2,
-    metric="hamming",   # Unlike SciPy, SimSIMD doesn't divide by the number of dimensions out_dtype="uint8",  # so we can use `uint8` instead of `float64` to save memory. threads=0,          # Use all CPU cores with OpenMP. dtype="bin8",       # Override input argument type to `bin8` eight-bit words.
+    metric="hamming",   # Unlike SciPy, NumKong doesn't divide by the number of dimensions out_dtype="uint8",  # so we can use `uint8` instead of `float64` to save memory. threads=0,          # Use all CPU cores with OpenMP. dtype="bin8",       # Override input argument type to `bin8` eight-bit words.
 )
 ```

-Alternatively, when using free-threading Python 3.13t builds, one can combine single-threaded SimSIMD operations with Python's `concurrent.futures.ThreadPoolExecutor` to parallelize the computations.
+Alternatively, when using free-threading Python 3.13t builds, one can combine single-threaded NumKong operations with Python's `concurrent.futures.ThreadPoolExecutor` to parallelize the computations.
 By default, the output distances will be stored in double-precision `float64` floating-point numbers.
 That behavior may not be space-efficient, especially if you are computing the hamming distance between short binary vectors, that will generally fit into 8x smaller `uint8` or `uint16` types.
 To override this behavior, use the `out_dtype` argument, or consider pre-allocating the output array and passing it to the `out` argument.